tfpauly/privacy-proxy/draft-pauly-intarea-proxy-config-pvd.md

 This new registry reserves JSON values for the `protocol` key in `proxies` sub-dictionaries.
 The initial contents of this registry are given in {{proxy-enumeration}}.

-New assignments in the "Proxy Protocol PvD Values" registry will be administered by IANA through Specification Required {{!RFC8126}}.
+New assignments in the "Proxy Protocol PvD Values" registry will be administered by IANA through Expert Review {{!RFC8126}}.
-Experts are requested to ensure that defined keys do not overlap in names or semantics, and have a clear reference.
+Experts are requested to ensure that defined keys do not overlap in names or semantics, and have clear format definitions.
+The reference and notes fields MAY be empty.